Re-Usable Learning Objects (RLOs)

 PLEASE READ:

 RLOs are multi-media files designed to help people learn what is usually a small chunk of material.
 They are often introductory.
 They can contain PowerPoint slides, video, audio and text (HTML) files.
-These RLOs will only run on Internet Explorer.
+Producer RLOs will only run on Internet Explorer.
 They contain audio material and so you will need to connect speakers or headphones.
 Allow the browser to run 'active content' if it warns you -- this is only the stuff behind the controls on the video and audio panels.
 The RLOs that permit HTML have a link to this page (usually displayed under the slides or on the text panels).
 Others will require you to use the back arrow (or the drop-down next to it) to get back to the start page.

 The ones listed here have been designed by Ian Gilhespy and Dave Harris on a number of themes: